 Santa Monica Mountains National Recreation Area

-Adaptation in the Wildland- Join a ranger on a hike in the Santa Monica Mountains and experience the transition from an open grassland to an oak woodland.
+Join a ranger on a virtual field trip to the Santa Monica Mountains and experience the transition from an open grassland to an oak woodland.
 Students will see up close how plants adapt in different habitats and how animals are interwoven into the habitats.

 Next Generation Science Standards

 4-LS1 From Molecules to Organisms: Structures and Processes

 4-LS1-1.
 Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.

 4-LS1-2.
 Use a model to describe that animals receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.

 To learn more about these programs offered by the National Park Service, click here:

 If you have any questions about these programs, feel free to contact: email@example.com.